mbernr/qcl-solver/README.md

 # QCL-Solver

-This repository contains several ASP files written for Clingo, with which some problems regarding Qualitative Choice Logic (as described in [[1]](#qcl_paper)) can be solved.
+A solver for Clingo, with which some problems regarding Qualitative Choice Logic (as described in [[1]](#qcl_paper)) can be solved.

 ## Requirements

-To be done.
+To execute all of the programs listed below, python enabled clingo is required.
+See https://potassco.org/clingo/.
+When using only pure clingo, the last program (checking for equal preferred model) can not be executed.
+The programs have been tested with clingo 5.4.0, but should also work for earlier versions of clingo 5.

 ## Usage